slackapi/bolt-js/docs/_tutorials/getting_started.md

 The value inside of `say()` is now an object that contains an array of `blocks`.
 Blocks are the building components of a Slack message and can range from text to images to datepickers.
 In this case, your app will respond with a section block that includes a button as an accessory.

 You'll notice in the same `accessory` object as the button, there is an `action_id`.
-This will act as a unique identifier for the action so your app knows what action you want to respond to.
+This will act as a unique identifier for the button so your app can specify what action it is responding to.

-> 💡 The [Block Kit Builder](https://api.slack.com/tools/block-kit-builder) is an easy way to prototype your interactive messages.
-The builder lets you, or anyone on your team, mockup what a message should look like and then generates the corresponding JSON.
-You can then copy and paste the message payload JSON directly into your Bolt app.
+> 💡 The [Block Kit Builder](https://api.slack.com/tools/block-kit-builder) is an simple way to prototype your interactive messages.
+The builder lets you (or anyone on your team) mockup messages and generates the corresponding JSON that you can paste directly in your app.

 Now, if you restart your app and say "hello" in a channel your app is in, you'll see a message with a button.
-But if you click the button, nothing happens.
+But if you click the button, nothing happens (*yet!*).

 Let's add a handler to send a followup message when someone clicks the button: